 How much does insurance pay for hail damage?

 ValuePenguin's analysis used insurance rate data from Quadrant Information Services.
-These rates were publicly sourced from insurer filings and should be used for comparative purposes only — your own quotes may be different.
+These rates were publicly sourced from insurer filings and should be used for comparative purposes only.